Mikhail-Kreytser/walmart-challange/README.md

 If you see an error like: `database "walmart" does not exist"` or `password authentication failed for user postgres` please make sure the database is set up correctly

 # Curl
+The app is deployed to heroku.
+If testing locally use `localhost:8080`

 ## Customer